Laura Ashley: The company

 While working as a secretary and raising her first two children, Ashley undertook some development work for the Women's Institute on quilting.
 Revisiting the craft she had learnt with her grandmother, she began designing headscarves, napkins, table mats and tea-towels which Bernard printed on a machine he had designed in their attic flat at 83 Cambridge Street, Pimlico, London.

 The couple had invested £10 in wood for the screen frame, dyes and a few yards of linen.
 Ashley's inspiration to start producing printed fabric came from a Women's Institute display of traditional handicrafts at the Victoria & Albert Museum.
 When Ashley looked for small patches carrying Victorian designs to help her make patchworks, she found no such thing existed.
 Here was an opportunity, and she started to print Victorian style headscarves in 1953.

 The scarves quickly became successful – retailing both via mail order and at high street chains such as John Lewis – and Bernard left his City job to print fabrics full-time.
 The company was originally registered as Ashley Mountney (Laura's maiden name), but Bernard changed the name to Laura Ashley because he felt a woman's name was more appropriate for the type of products they were producing.
 The new company moved to Kent in 1955, but when the third of their four children was born, the family moved to Wales in 1960.

 Laura Ashley's first shop was opened at 35 Maengwyn Street, Machynlleth, Montgomeryshire, in 1961.
-The Laura Ashley association is commemorated by a small plaque.
-The shop sold locally produced honey and walking sticks as well as the couple's own products.
-Here Laura worked with a seamstress to introduce their first forays into fashion, producing smock like shirts and gardening smocks.
-The family lived above the shop until moving to Carno, Montgomeryshire.
-They first set up in the vacant social club, but moved in 1967 to the local railway station, which had been closed two years earlier.

 Personal life

 Laura and Bernard Ashley had four children who were all involved with the business.
 David (born 1954/55), the eldest son, designed the shops; one of the daughters, Jane, was the company photographer; another daughter, Emma, and their second son, Nick, were part of the company's fashion design team.
 Bernard was the company chairman and Laura kept a close eye on fabrics.
-The success of the business meant that the Ashleys could afford a yacht, a private plane, the French Château de Remaisnil in Picardy, Rhydoldog House, a mansion near Rhaeadr, Powys, Wales, a town-house in Brussels, and the villa Contenta in Lyford Cay, New Providence, Bahamas.
+The success of the business meant that the Ashleys could afford a yacht, a private plane, the French Château de Remaisnil in Picardy, Rhydoldog House, a mansion near Rhayader, Powys, Wales, a town-house in Brussels, and the villa Contenta in Lyford Cay, New Providence, Bahamas.